02 February 2025

 Cradle Mountain was mostly shrouded in mist but there were occasional glimpses of the flanks.

 A wild weather safety pod.
-We have sought warmth and shelter here on a couple of our walks.
+We've sought warmth and shelter here on more than one of these walks.

 Later in the afternoon the weather lifted and Barn Bluff, affectionately known as Barney, came into view.